The Second Day of Crossmas: Kill Alt Rock

 Flowers’ sentiment here is nothing new, but it might surprise some to hear it from someone so young.
 The Killers are certainly still an active participant in the music industry, but their peak years appear to be behind them, and when we’re making “Best of Each Decade” lists in the year 2099, The Killers will likely be more fondly remembered for their work in the aughts more than WONDERFUL WONDERFUL.
 Regardless of whether he’s right or not, the quote is undeniably tone-deaf, and makes Flowers sound like the dickheads who blather on about how music will never be as good as it was when Zeppelin or the Beatles (or whatever old-school music titan you choose) were around.
 You’ve probably heard at least one older music fan say at some point in your life, “where are the ‘real’ rock and roll bands?”
 They’re exactly where they were before; on the fringes of genre convention, stumbling onto new sounds while honoring the music that inspired them.
 Calling “alternative” rock bands anything but rock bands paints those groups, who are in reality doing the heavy lifting while already established groups collect giant checks, as amateurs and tinkerers, undeserving of legitimate respect.
 This Crossmas, I am begging Jimi Hendrix and Andrew Wood and David Bowie and every other rock and roll god that ever lived to make the world realize that the concept of “Alternative Rock” is outdated, unnecessary, and actively harmful to the music that I love so dearly.

 There’s obviously more to the “lack” of good rock bands than Flowers’s statement suggests.
 2017 was the year that hip hop finally bested rock music on the sales charts, and the social relevance of hip hop has dwarfed that of rock music for quite a while.
-There are a lot of possible causes of this—I personally think hip hop as a whole is better suited to streaming and singles-based listening than rock music, and I also think that there’s a lot more creative, youthful energy in hip hop than in rock, even if you take away the “alternative” tag.
+It is no wonder why, hip hop music has always survived the changing of music genres, it has stood the test of time with slight alternations, it has even got people to start their own bands, acquiring guitars (get more info at guitorplanet.com), drums, bass, etc. so they can be a part of the hip hop genre.
+There are a lot of possible causes of this-I personally think hip hop as a whole is better suited to streaming and singles-based listening than rock music, and I also think that there’s a lot more creative, youthful energy in hip hop than in rock, even if you take away the “alternative” tag.
 What’s more concerning if you like music that could, under any sort of broad stroke, be considered “rock” is that Flowers’s attitude is the first step toward the kind of elitist gatekeeping that absolutely will kill rock music.
 It says two things: one, his definition of what “rock” is is narrow enough to exclude some of the best artists of the last decade, and two, his own success has convinced him, at least on some level, that great artists don’t slip through the cracks, which we all know is completely false.

 CASE IN POINT